DataDog/integrations-core/brevo/README.md

 [Brevo][1] is a cloud-based digital marketing platform designed for creating, sending, tracking email campaigns, transactional emails, and more.
 It offers tools for automation and analytics, helping businesses optimize their email marketing strategies and monitor performance.

-Integrate with Datadog to gain insights into Brevo marketing campaign emails and track its performance based on events and other transactional events using [webhooks][2].
+Integrate Brevo with Datadog to gain insights into Brevo marketing campaign emails and track its performance based on events and other transactional events using [webhooks][2].

 ## Setup